GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

 We use Dataflow pipelines to obtain data from upstream systems.
 Cloud Composer is used to schedule and monitor these Dataflow pipelines.

-## Deployment Configuration for Marketing
+## Deployment configuration for Marketing

 | Parameter                                | Meaning                                   | Default Value           | Description                                                             |
 | ------------------                       | -------------                             | ---------------------   | --------------------------------------------------                      |